 If you want to learn more on correct alignment in yoga poses such as Warrior 2, check out the Therapeutic Alignment Immersion on TINT by internationally recognized yoga teacher Barbra Noh.
 This program reveals biomechanical principles that intelligently respond to the most common postural misalignments.
 Applying them to your asana practice will help you increase strength, range of motion and the therapeutic benefits of the asana practice.
 The results are renewed confidence, a sense of freedom and joy.

-If you're looking for a quick reference to avoid misalignment in your yoga practice, have a look at our free yoga alignment ebook.
-It will give you a sound understanding of some general alignment principles that can be applied to any pose and will make a huge difference to your yoga practice.
+If you're looking for a quick reference to avoid misalignment in your yoga practice, have a look at our free yoga asana ebook.
+It will give you a sound understanding of some of the most common yoga poses and will make a huge difference to your yoga practice.